quimnut/brewcompetition-docker/README.md

 # brewcompetition-docker
 Docker compose for [https://github.com/geoffhumphrey/brewcompetitiononlineentry/](https://github.com/geoffhumphrey/brewcompetitiononlineentry/) using traefik for SSL automation.

+Currently on the mater branch but aiming for a 2.1.19 tagged release.

 As of 2.1.18 [brewcompetitiononlineentry](https://github.com/geoffhumphrey/brewcompetitiononlineentry/) supports SMTP email.

 This docker stack will deploy a baseline_ database on apache2 using the ADMIN_ credentials for the admin user.